A23 Handcross to Warninglid

 Part of our programme of improvements (value >10m)

-Progress continues according to the revised programme and with more favourable weather through 2013 some important milestones have been achieved.
-Traffic flows through the site are running well generally with 2 lanes in both directions in contraflow on the southbound carriageway.
+Progress continues according to the revised programme and more important milestones have been achieved.
+Traffic flows through the site are running well generally with 2 lanes in both directions in contraflow and have now been switched on the new northbound carriageway.
 Businesses alongside the A23, including the Handcross Garden Centre, Waterstream, and 4 Front Cars are now accessible via the fully opened service road, known as Nursery Lane, from the new roundabout at the end of the Warninglid northbound slip road.
 SatNav companies have been provided with these details, and the closure of Slaugham junction, to give them the opportunity to update their mapping.

 Permanent traffic management, with narrow lanes, remains in place on both carriageways and there is a speed limit of 40mph for the safety of road users and the workforce.
 Average speed cameras continue to monitor the speed and it’s good to see that over 99% of road users are complying with the speed limit.

-A third portable variable message sign has been installed on site which can display warning messages, including alerting customers of any broken down or stranded vehicles on the carriageway.
+Three portable variable message sign have been installed on site which can display warning messages, including alerting customers of any broken down or stranded vehicles on the carriageway.
 An impact protection vehicle is also available as an additional measure to protect customers at vehicle breakdowns.

 Overnight lane closures and full carriageway closures have been and will continue to take place.
 A fully signed diversion route is in place for the overnight closures, between M23 junction 11 and A272 at Bolney, via the A264, A24 and A272.

 Details of any closures and diversions can be viewed under Journey Impact

 We are working to widen the A23 between Handcross and Warninglid.
 Key features of the project are: